 Our proposal: Armed with a small camera crew, we will follow the journey of a school as they embark on a geography trip to Iceland, speaking to teachers and students before, after and whilst on tour about their expectations, thoughts and eventually their outcomes.
 In addition, we will be speaking to students past and present about the impact that geographical learning has had on their lives, academically and otherwise, and what role being given the opportunity to see geography outside of the classroom had on this.

-It IMG_1099all begins in the classroom, so just last week I headed up the motorway to Bury Church of England High School to meet Mr Hanson and some of his geography students to find out about the geography provision at the school and their feelings about the upcoming trip to the geographer’s paradise that is Iceland.
+It all begins in the classroom, so just last week I headed up the motorway to Bury Church of England High School to meet Mr Hanson and some of his geography students to find out about the geography provision at the school and their feelings about the upcoming trip to the geographer’s paradise that is Iceland.

 Jenny and Tom, both in year 10, spoke confidently about weather fronts, glaciation and volcanic landscapes as they told me why they’re looking forward to their trip to Iceland.
 Mr Hanson, who is definitely sold on the benefits of LOtC, told me why he believes an international fieldtrip is crucial and why the school’s headmaster, Reverend Watson, continues to show his support for taking geography outside the classroom.

-Next stopIMG_1083, Iceland, where we’ll capture the impact of this geography trip on the students of Bury Church of England High School.
+Next stop, Iceland, where we’ll capture the impact of this geography trip on the students of Bury Church of England High School.
 The evidence will be unveiled at 9am on Saturday 11th April as we present ‘LOtC; Shaping the future of young geographers’ at this year’s Geographical Association conference.
 Whether you’re yet to organise your first geography trip for your students or are a seasoned traveller like Mr Hanson, you won’t want to miss it!